cotech/jekyll-website/about.md

 Each member of the network is a company that is owned and democratically run by it's workers (and, in some cases, customers).
 There are no private shareholders who take money out of the company and/or direct the company's activities.
 While many of the member co-operatives do not have completely flat structures -- many have boards, management committees, etc. -- they are all democratic workplaces and the members have the opportunity to appoint people to roles or change the structure of their organisations.

-Governance of the network currently takes place through a rough consensus process using [Loomio][], [a wiki][wiki] and [a open email list][mailing-list], and all members are invited and encouraged to get involved.
+Governance of the network currently takes place through a rough consensus process using [Loomio][], [a wiki][wiki] and [our community forum]({{ site.forum }}), and all members are invited and encouraged to get involved.
 As the network develops, we will explore changes to this governance model together.

 The network was founded at <a href="https://wiki.coops.tech/wiki/Main_Page#Wortley_Hall_2016">an event on 14th November 2016</a> at [Wortley Hall -- the worker's stately home][wortley-hall] -- where many of us met for the very first time to share ideas, skills and plans for world domination.